Cluster Algebras: Network Science and Machine Learning: Exchange Graph Data

 In addition, whilst the finite type cases have constant $pq$, putting an upper-bound on the $p$ and $q$ values for all cycles in the quiver exchange graph, in the finite-mutation but not finite and infinite types there is no such upper bound.
 In fact, particularly for the finite-mutation but not finite cases, since there are finitely many quivers but infinitely many seeds, for some cycles either (or both) of the $p$ or $q$ values must be infinite.

-From examining these finite type cluster algebras we have seen that the $pq$ value remains constant for all cycles; where the quiver cycle is odd then $p$ must be even, and where a quiver 4-cycle is from commuting action of mutation then $p=1$.
+From examining these finite type cluster algebras we have seen that the $pq$ value remains constant for all cycles; where the quiver exchange graph cycle is odd then $p$ must be even, and where a quiver exchange graph 4-cycle is from commuting action of mutation then $p=1$.
 How the $p$ and $q$ values are determined more generally for each cycle in each algebra is left open for future exploratory work.